How to Locate Ships and Maritime Vessels?

 - Vessel exchanges information with GPS satellites for tracking ships.

-- Vessel reports its location and other data to AIS and other satellites.
+- The vessel reports its location and other data to AIS and other satellites.

 - AIS land receiver towers collect data about vessels location, speed, course and more from satellites.